What We Don't C: Manifold Disentanglement for Structured Discovery: Limitations

 \section{Limitations}

-This work is in early stages and so it should be noted that there are a number of limitations.
+This work is in early development and so it should be noted that there are a number of limitations.
 These include:

-\begin{itemize} \item Solutions to ODEs used for the flow model training and inference have an inherent source of error.
-At this stage no quantification has been undertaken on how this may impact the representations during the chain, especially with the loss of information in the conditioning variables. \item Computational resources were limited in the development of this paper, and therefore a full investigation into the hyper-parameters associated with the flow model training has not been undertaken.
-This is especially true of the dropout frequency used in training and how it may impact the quality of the unconditional distributions. \item It is unclear which conditioning mechanisms are the most appropriate and efficient in approximating the conditional velocity field. \end{itemize}
+\begin{itemize} \item Solutions to ODEs used for the flow model training and inference introduce an inherent source of error.
+At this stage no quantification has been undertaken on how this may impact the representations during the chain, especially with the loss of information in the conditioning variables.
+More work is needed to understand how the capacity of the velocity field network, the simulation at inference and optimization procedures can aid or hinder representations. \item Computational resources were limited in the development of this paper, and therefore a full investigation into the hyper-parameters associated with the flow model training has not been undertaken.
+This is especially true of the latent size of the VAE and the dropout frequency used in training and how it may impact the quality of the unguided distributions. \item It is unclear which conditioning mechanisms are the most appropriate and efficient in approximating the guided velocity field and further work is needed to find the most effective guidance mechanisms. \item Currently we only consider a Euclidean state space $\mathbb{R}^{d}$.
+More work is needed to understand whether this approach works on other state spaces such as discrete tokens and quantized VAEs. \end{itemize}